rusye/js30dayschallenge/README.md

 # 11 - Custom Video Player

 I didn't even know this was possible with vanilla JavaScript.
 This was a really awesome challenge.
 This one required more logic but slowly learning the trick of using Booleans to track dragging events on mouse down.

+# 12 - Key Sequence Detection

+This one was simple but fun.
+Definitely going to consider adding this easter egg to future sites of mine.